marka2g/treasure_hunt/README.md

 >

 ## Game Logic
 The game board consists of a multi-dimensional Ruby array where a randomly generated treasure plot is set on.
-Once set, this ploy location is encrypted and the player needs to take guesses for North(_- negative_)/South(_+ positive_), East(_- negative_)/West(_+ positive_) move pairs.
+Once set, this plot location is encrypted and the player takes guesses for North(_- negative_)/South(_+ positive_), East(_- negative_)/West(_+ positive_) move pairs.
 Each unit represents 100 meters.
 Given more time, I would improve this interface but for a first pass, the primitive controls serve their purpose to play the game.